simon-bachhuber/data_3D_joint/readme.md

 Diverse motion data of a two-segment kinematic chain interconnected by a spherical joint.
 Download the data as a .zip-archive from [link](https://faubox.rrze.uni-erlangen.de/getlink/fi6Z8QxcLV6B7V7HqiW5d6/data.zip) and unzip it.
+The file is $3.7$ GB.

 # Data Descriptor